| Access Numbers|

 This does not mean that you cannot choose an ordinary English word or name as your password, but the more familiar and easy-to-guess your password is, the more likely it is that someone will guess it and use it to break into your account.
 For maximum security, you should select a password that is easy for you to remember but impossible for anyone else to guess.

 - are at least six characters long

-- contain letters of mixed case (i.e. both uppercase and lowercase letters) and non-letter characters (such as numbers)
+- contain letters (such as alphabets) and non-letter characters (such as numbers)